 Quick-fix meal ingredients such as rice, lentils, pasta, tinned tomatoes and even frozen vegetables are great for when you need to throw something together, especially when you haven’t been to the store in a while.

 Make sure your pantry is stocked up on the baking basics so you are always prepared to get your bake on!
-Baked goods such as cookies, cakes and muffins can be easily made in large batches and frozen in advance as convenient snacks or treats that you can bring out over the course of a few weeks.
+Baked goods such as cookies, cakes and muffins can be easily made in large batches and frozen in advance as convenient snacks or treats that you can bring out over a few weeks.

 GO FOR GRAINS

-Grains and pastas are fantastic meal prep essentials that can be cooked in large batches and used as sides, the base of a salad, or in main dishes such as risottos.
+Grains and pasta are fantastic meal prep essentials that can be cooked in large batches and used as sides, the base of a salad, or in main dishes such as risottos.
 Cooked grains will last in the fridge for three to four days, or you can freeze a portion if you plan to eat it later in the week.

 USE PROPER CONTAINERS